flyve-mdm/glpi-plugin/README.md

 This plugin is depends on GLPi, FusionIvnentory for GLPi and a some packages

-* Download GLPi (please refer to its documentation)
+* Download GLPi 9.1.1 or later (please refer to its documentation)
-* Download FusionInventory for GLPi and put it in glpi/plugins/
+* Download FusionInventory 9.1+1.0 for GLPi and put it in glpi/plugins/
-* Donwload Storkmdm for GLPi and put it in glpi/plugins/
+* Donwload Flyve MDM for GLPi and put it in glpi/plugins/

 You should have a directory structure like this :